PAY GUIDE

 London Weighting for Electricians

 The JIB Working Rule Agreement recognises that the cost of living and working in London is significantly higher than in the rest of England.
-A London Allowance is paid on top of national rates for electricians working within Greater London.
+National Working Rule 6.2 sets a separate London Zone rate table for electricians working within the defined London area — it replaces the national rate rather than adding a flat allowance on top.

 04 · Pay Guide